arkin0x/cyberspace/readme.md

 - The resulting velocity V is applied on the next simulation step after the drift action's timestamp.
 - Velocity is always applied once per frame (60 times per second).
 - The velocity unit is Gibsons.
+- 10 is subtracted from POW to allow for small precise movement values at low POW.
+If POW was not reduced, then the smallest amount of POW would move an avatar 60 G/s.
+- The if statement forces POW of 0 to yield no velocity.
 - <i>V<sub>A</sub> = Q &middot; V<sub>M</sub> &middot; Q*</i> is the simplified form of the rotation of the vector by the quaternion via quaternion multiplication.
 Given a quaternion q = (qw, qx, qy, qz) and a vector v = (x, y, z), the operation <i>V<sub>A</sub> = Q &middot; V<sub>M</sub> &middot; Q*</i> expands to:
     <i>V<sub>A</sub> = (
         (1 - 2y² - 2z²)x + (2xy - 2wz)y + (2xz + 2wy)z,